Yanndroid/SiriRemote-Linux/README.md

 #### Y coordinate

-The Y coordinate is pretty strait forward.
+The Y coordinate is pretty straight forward.
 The value (bottom to top) goes from 188 to 255 and then from 0 to 38.
 I assume it's a signed bytes which would explain this behaviour.

 The resolution is pretty low compared to the X coordinate, so there might be something else that contributes to the Y